justcatthefish/ctf-writeups/2020-05-31-Pwn2win/web-watcher/README.md

 )
 ```

-But the CSP blocks script evaluation and because of that, it will fail.
+But the attached CSP blocks script evaluation and because of that, it will fail.

 What about `<meta>` tag?
 Simple code below should get us an XSS, right?